KerfuffleV2/ggml-sys-bleedingedge/README.md

 - `use_cmake` - Builds and links against `libllama` using cmake.
 - `cublas` - Nvidia's CUDA BLAS implementation.
 - `clblast` - OpenCL BLAS.
 - `hipblas` - AMD's ROCM/HIP BLAS implementation.
 Set the `ROCM_PATH` environment variable to point at your ROCM installation.
-It defaults to `/opt/rocm`
+It defaults to `/opt/rocm`. ***Note***: Unless your GPU is natively supported by ROCM it's very likely you'll need to set the `HSA_OVERRIDE_GFX_VERSION` environment variable otherwise your app will immediately crash when initializing ROCM.
+For example on an RX 6600 `HSA_OVERRIDE_GFX_VERSION=10.3.0` works.
 - `openblas` - OpenBLAS.
 - `metal` - Metal support, only available on Mac.